ingro/Yodo/README.md

 And that's it!
 You now should have a full working BREAD endpoint for the `Post` resource, with enabled support for pagination, filtering, sorting and more!

+## Usage

 Of course you can customize most of Yodo's behaviour.

-Other two pieces of Yodo are Repositories and Transformers.
+In addition to Controllers there are two other main pieces of Yodo that are Repositories and Transformers.
 By default Yodo will search for a custom `Repository` in `app/Repositories` folder, and for a custom `Transformer` in `app/Transformers` (in future both paths will be customizable), searching with the name of the controller's resource (for example if the class name is `PostController` it will search for `PostRepository` and `PostTransformer` respectively).

 You can always specify them with a custom path or name overriding protected `getRepositoryClass` or `getTransformerClass` methods in your controller.